 Developing and commercializing branded pharmaceutical products is generally more costly than developing and commercializing generic products.
 In order to grow and achieve success in our business, we must continually identify, develop, acquire and license new products that we can ultimately market.
 In the future, we anticipate continuing and increasing our product development expenditures.
 There are many difficulties and uncertainties inherent in pharmaceutical research and development, and there is a high rate of failure inherent in new drug discovery and development.
 Failure can occur at any point in the process, including late in the process after substantial investment.
 New product candidates that appear promising in development may fail to reach the market or may have only limited commercial success because of efficacy or safety concerns, inability to obtain necessary regulatory approvals and payer reimbursement, limited scope of approved uses, difficulty or excessive costs to manufacture, or infringement of the patents or intellectual property rights of others.
 Products that do reach the market may ultimately be subject to recalls or other suspensions in sales.
 Delays and uncertainties in the FDA approval process and the approval processes in other countries can result in delays in product launches and lost market opportunity.
 Because there is a high rate of failure inherent in the research and development process of new products, there is a significant risk that funds invested by the Company in research and development will not generate financial returns.
-The Company cannot be certain when or whether any of its products will be commercially successful.
+The Company cannot be certain when or whether any of its products currently under development will be approved or launched or whether, once launched, such products will be commercially successful.